Medium/daemonsauce/README.md

 `--daemon=parent`.
 When running in a development environment, pass `--daemon=foreground` to cause the process to remain an attached foreground process (and not mess with log or lock files, either).

+You should expect to see `--daemon=child` in the arguments to your application when it is running "for real" (as opposed to in one of the set-up phases).

 Logging Details
 ---------------